 We are capable of a gold medal performance, anytime, anywhere.

 A few months back I couldn’t sit up in bed without wondering if half my body was being chewed on by a shark.
 Having a baby hurts any way you slice it (too soon?).
 Because my abs were out of the question for the purpose of getting me upright, and my legs couldn’t offer more than moral support, I relied on my arms.
 My once scrawny arms that two decades ago served only to keep my face from hitting the concrete when I inevitably fell.
 They aren’t scrawny anymore.
 For three days they were refined in a 19 pound fire.
-For a year and a half they have been doing countless reps every day, lifting and caring my blond haired kettle ball.
+For a year and a half they have been doing countless reps every day, lifting and carrying my blond haired kettle ball.
 Those arms, braced against a hospital bed and a wheel chair and a recliner at home, they pushed up most of my body weight and got me to my girl.

 I will never catch the winning touchdown.
 I will never get my man on 3rd to slide home.
 But I learned a little saying from years in the stands watching my brother play football.
 Scoreboard.
 Yeah, the opposing team may have gained some yards, the penalty may have been on us, but, um, look at the scoreboard.
 We’re still ahead.